-The Advancing Teaching and Learning (ATL) programme is a taught programme designed to support those who are relatively new to teaching and supporting learning or those who teach or support learning within a specific context (eg tutorials, lab demonstrations, running study skills support sessions).
-There are two streams: Sciences and Humanities and Social Sciences.
+The Advancing Teaching and Learning (ATL) programme is a taught programme designed to support those who are relatively new to teaching and supporting learning, or those who teach or support learning within a specific context (eg tutorials, lab demonstrations, running study skills support sessions).

 Who can apply?

 The ATL programme is open to DPhil students, postdoctoral and early career researchers, academics new to teaching, and professional learning support staff, including librarians, technicians, study skills support staff etc. Associate Fellow is appropriate for teachers who do not engage in the full range of teaching and assessment activities, but who have a specific role in teaching and supporting higher education learning.

 Participants must be engaged in teaching and/or learning support at Oxford during the 2023-24 academic year.

 Yes, there are three prerequisites: